AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - Find the **bundleDomains** attribute
 - Add a comma separated list of the domains you are using

-*This has been resolved from version 0.1.11 for the criteria provided with the package, but there still looks to be a problem if you have created your own criteria.*
+*This has been resolved from version 0.1.11 for the criteria provided with the package, but there still looks to be a problem if you have created your own criteria using embedded resources as I've done so in the core package.
+And then, even the bundleDomains workaround doesn't help.
+So I believe it's necessary to avoid those and have the client-side files on disk as described in the section above.*

 ## Version history